 - vulcanization system

-In the rubber industry and all related industries, accelerators are referred to any of multiple chemical components that lead to vulcanization of rubber to occur more swiftly and at less temperatures.
+In the rubber industry and all related industries, accelerators are referred to as any of multiple chemical components that lead to vulcanization of rubber to occur more swiftly and at less temperatures.
 Accelerators contain wide variety ranges of chemicals but the most applicable materials in this industry containing sulfur and nitrogen, particularly benzothiazole derivation.
-Accelerators are grouped as Primary and / or Secondary accelerators based on the final compound that we need some special characteristics of them.
-In general Thiazoles and Sulfenamide accelerators because of their particular characteristics in cross linking procedure grouped as primary accelerators.
-Some times for activation of primary accelerators there is a need to use secondary accelerators.
-Some examples for secondary accelerator are Guanidines, Thiurams, and Dithiocarbamates The quantity of the secondary accelerators are commonly between 10-40% of the primary accelerators amount.
+Accelerators are grouped as Primary and/or Secondary accelerators based on the final compound that we need some special characteristics of them.
+In general Thiazoles and Sulfenamide accelerators because of their particular characteristics in cross-linking procedure grouped as primary accelerators.
+Sometimes for activation of primary accelerators, there is a need to use secondary accelerators.
+Some examples for the secondary accelerator are Guanidines, Thiurams, and Dithiocarbamates The quantity of the secondary accelerators is commonly between 10-40% of the amount of the primary accelerator.

-Vulcanization is a cross linking procedure in which single polymer molecules are transferred into a three dimensional network of polymer chains through chemical reactions which sulfur is a part of that.
-This procedure was found in 1839 and the people accountable for this discovery were Charles Goodyear in USA and Thomas Hancock in England.
+Vulcanization is a cross-linking procedure in which single polymer molecules are transferred into a three-dimensional network of polymer chains through chemical reactions in which sulfur is a part.
+This procedure was found in 1839 and the people accountable for this discovery was Charles Goodyear in the USA and Thomas Hancock in England.
 Both people detected the application of Sulfur and White Lead as a vulcanization procedure for Natural Rubber.
-The process of vulcanization just by sulfur is extremely slow process and also it does not access to a specific and acceptable efficiency.
+The process of vulcanization just by sulfur is an extremely slow process and also it does not access a specific and acceptable efficiency.
 This procedure takes about 6 hours to complete and in 140°C Temperature.
-In economy points of view it is not justified.
-Because of some inefficiency in using vulcanizers alone the procedure needs chemical to improve the vulcanization process.
-These limitations were dominate through creation of accelerators which eventually became a part of rubber industry and bring about more R&D parts in factories.
-Sulfur as a chemical vulcanizing agent has a restriction that, the elastomers must include unsaturated bonds in order to cross link process.
-Other chemicals that is utilized for cross linking or vulcanization of polymers are Sulfur Monochloride, Tellurium, Selenium, Thiuram accelerators, Polysulphide polymers, p-Quinonedioximes, Metallic Oxides, Organic Peroxides, Di-isocyanates, etc.
+From an economic point of view, it is not justified.
+Because of some inefficiency in using vulcanizers alone, the procedure needs chemicals to improve the vulcanization process.
+These limitations were dominating through the creation of accelerators which eventually became a part of the rubber industry and bring about more R&D parts in factories.
+Sulfur as a chemical vulcanizing agent has a restriction that, the elastomers must include unsaturated bonds in order to cross-link the process.
+Other chemicals that are utilized for cross-linking or vulcanization of polymers are Sulfur Monochloride, Tellurium, Selenium, Thiuram accelerators, Polysulphide polymers, p-Quinonedioximes, Metallic Oxides, Organic Peroxides, Di-isocyanates, etc.

 Classification of Accelerators